TOWN OF SMYRNA STREAM CLEANUP PROGRAM

 At our first official cleanup event on November 19, 2005, 21 volunteers representing groups such as the Smyrna Rotary Club and its Smyrna High School Interact program, the Stones River Watershed Association, concerned citizens of Rutherford County, two citizens, and one Nissan employee worked along the banks of Stewart Creek and the abandoned Harts Branch stream channel.

 On that day, 70 bags of litter, five tires, two couches, one large plastic box, one large piece of metal, and an old dilapidated TV console were permanently removed from the stream banks and properly disposed of by Town of Smyrna staff.

 Since this very successful event, ten consecutive years of stream cleanups in the form of 36 separate events have been completed, producing more than 1,200 bags of litter, hundreds of pieces of timber, gas cans, play sets, TVs, shopping carts, chairs, deer skeletons, car bumpers, wheels, tires, a sleeping bag, and one large hot tub.

-Close to 900 people have served the community as stream cleanup volunteers representing churches, scouting organizations, Rutherford County Young Marines, the Smyrna Rotarians, Stones River Watershed Association members, the staffs of WW&L Vehicle Transport, Bob Parks Realty, and Dempsey, Dilling, and Associates, Rock Springs Middle School Science Club and sponsor, Motlow College, Smyrna and Stewart Creek High School students, families, and individuals
+More than 1000 people have served the community as stream cleanup volunteers representing churches, scouting organizations, Rutherford County Young Marines, the Smyrna Rotarians, Stones River Watershed Association members, the staffs of WW&L Vehicle Transport, Bob Parks Realty, and Dempsey, Dilling, and Associates, Rock Springs Middle School Science Club and sponsor, Motlow College, Smyrna and Stewart Creek High School students, families, and individuals